evert/evert.github.com/_posts/2015/2015-12-09-switching-to-linux.md

 1. Screen tearing happens, and it's annoying.
 I found that the `SHIFT`-`ALT`-`F12` shortcut disables visual effects completely and solves all of these issues.
 2. HiDPI, while it works well for KDE applications, Java and Wine and Chromium are all super tiny and almost unusable.
-I'm mostly a Firefox user anyway, but if you want Chrome on Linux, don't get the HiDPI or switch to a lower resolution, or wait till Chrome properly supports it.
+I'm mostly a Firefox user anyway, --but if you want Chrome on Linux, don't get the HiDPI or switch to a lower resolution, or wait till Chrome properly supports it--. **Edit: it's possible to force Chromium to work correctly with a HiDPI screen.
+See the [arch wiki][18] for more info.**
 3. 1Password via Wine works but it's not great.
 The HiDPI just made the experience a lot worse.
 I'm in the market for a new password manager with great browser integration and works with self-hosting.